iamajoe/qmk_docker/README.md

 A `./build` folder is created with the hex inside.
 You should be able now to do `make flash` and flash that hex to the keyboard.

+### Macbook Silicone

+Because of the different kind of architecture you need to use for the flash process `make flashmacsilicone` instead

 ### Different keyboard

 You can use a different keyboard inside the `./keyboard` folder by running the commands like so: